hol-workshop/migrate_to_atp/README.md

 _**NOTE:** Editing uses **vi** editor, you have to press key **i** to edit and press **:wq** keys then **hit enter** for save & quit._

-After that add your extract using below commands:
+3. To create your extract process issue below commands:

 ```
 add extract exttar, tranlog, begin now